-Structural Weakness: The Hidden Investigation Flaws That Escalate Organizational Risk
+Structural Weakness in Investigations: Hidden Flaws That Escalate Organizational Risk

 A blurred silhouette walking through a modern office hallway, symbolizing the hidden structural gaps and overlooked weaknesses that undermine workplace investigations.